12+4-Year Continuum Education

 In general, international schools with many Japanese students differ from international schools with many non-Japanese students.
 Even when an International Baccalaureate (IB) program is implemented, it’s common to find that many classes are held in Japanese or that even when classes are held in English, many students speak among themselves in Japanese.
 This is because inquiry-based learning in a group includes a great deal of discussion and requires deep thinking and inquiry, and the reality is that students are best able to do this when using their native language, Japanese.
 These kinds of international schools generally do not require English proficiency as a condition for admission.

 From Preschool, CGK nurtures young talent through global education that fosters self-expression, acute cognitive ability, and a spirit of inquiry, as well as providing childcare and education that cultivates non-cognitive skills.
 In addition, CGK provides highly advantageous English immersion from Preschool.
 For this reason, CGK students can pursue deep thinking and inquiry even in English.
 CGK places a high value on this environment and requires an English proficiency check during the admission process.
 Maintaining a high-level environment for inquiry activities allows native English-speaking students to pursue deep thinking and inquiry as well.
-We also provide EAL support for students with concerns about their English ability.
+We also provide EAL support for students with concerns about their English ability in our elementary school.

-From preschool to high school, continuum education allows us to focus on education that is truly important for the future of the students, without wasting time on boring, repetitive studying that has no other purpose than to pass the exams for elementary, junior high, and high school.
-We encourage an all-round education through activities not directly related to test scores but valuable for the child's future, such as our one-year study abroad program, off-campus learning, extracurricular activities, volunteer activities and more.
+From preschool to high school, continuum education allows us to focus on education that is truly important for the students' future without wasting time on boring, repetitive studying that has no other purpose than to pass the exams for elementary, junior high, and high school.
+We encourage an all-round education through activities not directly related to testing scores but valuable for the child's future, such as our one-year study abroad program, off-campus learning, extracurricular activities, volunteer activities and more.

 Yokohama Bashamichi Campus

-Full-time care, 5 days a week.
+Full-time care, 5 days a week (only 2-year-olds can choose from 2-5 days per week).
 Except for a 90-minute Japanese class each day, all classes are held in English.